RESOStandards/transport/data-dictionary.md

 ### Certification Issuance

-A [RESOScript file is required for review](https://docs.google.com/document/d/15DFf9kDX_mlGCJVOch2fztl8W5h-yd18N0_03Sb4HwM/edit#heading=h.ymhjhbfn00gj).
+A RESOScript file is required for testing.
 This file should contain credentials and the service location of the Web API Server instance hosting the Data Dictionary metadata to be tested.
+See [sample Data Dictionary RESOScript file](https://github.com/RESOStandards/web-api-commander/blob/main/sample-data-dictionary.1.7.0.resoscript).

 ## Reporting